fair-workflows/fairworkflows/README.md

 # FAIR Workbench

 This repository contains some core software components for building the 'FAIR Workbench', as part of the FAIR is FAIR project.
-The workbench is intended to allow the description of workflows consisting of manual and computational steps using semantic technology, such as the ontology described in the publication:
+The focus is on description of workflows consisting of manual and computational steps using semantic technology, such as the ontology described in the publication:

 _Celebi, R., Moreira, J. R., Hassan, A. A., Ayyar, S., Ridder, L., Kuhn, T., & Dumontier, M. (2019).
 Towards FAIR protocols and workflows: The OpenPREDICT case study._ [_arXiv:1911.09531._](https://arxiv.org/abs/1911.09531)

-The goals of the project are to facilitate the construction of RDF descriptions of a variety of 'workflows', in the most general sense, that are commonly found in science (experimental procedures, ipython notebooks, manual procedures with computational analysis etc), and to allow validation and publication of the RDF, for example by means of nanopublications.
+The goals of the project are:
+1. To facilitate the construction of RDF descriptions of a variety of scientific 'workflows', in the most general sense.
+This includes experimental procedures, ipython notebooks, computational analysis of results, etc.
+2. To allow validation and publication of the resultant RDF (for example, by means of nanopublications).
+3. Re-use of previously published steps, in new workflows.
+4. FAIR data flow from end-to-end.

+We seek to provide an easy-to-use python interface for achieving the above.

 ## ```fairworkflows``` python library